Cameca LEAP 4000X HR

 A broad range of material classes can be analyzed, including metals, semiconductors, ceramics, and many dielectric materials.
 In correlative workflows, specimens can be analyzed first using transmission electron microscopy and subsequently by atom probe tomography, enabling the combination of structural and chemical information from the same microvolume.

 Certain limitations arise from specimen preparation requirements and material properties.
 APT requires the fabrication of dense needle-shaped specimens with lengths of approximately 1–2 µm, which can make the analysis of nanoparticles, nanoporous materials, or mechanically weak materials challenging or infeasible.
 Most organic and especially biological materials are generally not suitable for APT analysis, although exceptions may exist.
-In the current configuration, quantitative analysis of hydrogen is not supported.
-Additionally, the technique does not directly provide crystallographic structural information and is typically complemented by electron microscopy methods.
+In the current configuration, analysis of hydrogen is not supported.

 Sample Environment

 Measurements with the Cameca LEAP 4000X HR are performed under ultrahigh vacuum (UHV) conditions at pressures below 1 × 10⁻¹⁰ mbar, ensuring minimal contamination during field evaporation.
-Samples are cooled to cryogenic temperatures in the range of 20–50 K, which stabilizes the specimen during analysis and improves evaporation control.
+Samples are cooled to cryogenic temperatures in the range of 20–50 K, which prevents thermal surface migration of atoms.

 Technical Specifications